francisafu/AndroidUsbSerialAssistant/README.md

   Portions of this library are based on Xamarin USB Serial for Android (https://bitbucket.org/lusovu/xamarinusbserial).
   Portions of this library are based on UsbSerialForAndroid (https://github.com/anotherlab/UsbSerialForAndroid)
  ```

-## Author Says...
-This library is under LGPL because the original libraries are base on LGPL.
-However, you can modify it freely for commercial or non-commercial use.
-All I need is a **STAR**.
-If this project simple your work and save your life, please give me a star.
-I need that for a job, Thank you.